 One of my favorite activities for critical thinking is problem-based learning.
 In problem-based learning students are asked to identify complex real-world problems.
 Solutions aren't always clear, or there may not be just one, thus costs and benefits must be analyzed and weighed.
 A variety of perspectives are examined and considered when coming to the most effective solution(s).

 For a variety of resources that promote critical thinking, head to Experiential Learning Depot on TpT.
 There you can find problem-based learning, project-based learning, and inquiry-based learning toolkits.
 You can even find a project specific to 21st-century skill building called 21st-Century Skills Portfolio.
+I recently launched my STEM Challenge product line.
+Check that out here.

 2. Questions, Questions, and More Questions: